value-medical/mtls-sidecar/README.md

 - Inbound mTLS reverse proxy
   - Accepts HTTPS requests on a dedicated port, performs client certificate verification against a CA bundle, and forwards valid requests to an upstream HTTP service.
   - Optional injection of client certificate details into upstream headers.
+  - **Important**: The upstream service should listen on `localhost` only to prevent host network exposure.
-- Outbound mTLS forward proxy: Accepts HTTP requests on a separate port, forwards them as HTTPS connections authenticated with client certificates, verifying server identity against the CA bundle.
+- Outbound mTLS forward proxy:
+  - Accepts HTTP connections on a separate port (bound to `localhost`).
+  - Forwards requests for HTTPS addresses, authenticating with client certificates and verifying server identity against the CA bundle.
 - Hot-reloads TLS configuration on file changes.
   - Supports both `kubernetes.io/tls` and VSO Opaque Secret formats via file auto-detection.
 - Supports HTTP/1.1 and HTTP/2 proxying, enabling mTLS termination for gRPC services.